Drywall Cracks – What causes cracking, when is it structural?

 Cracks in the drywall and plaster are a very common occurrence.
 They occur over time when there is stress or even a little settlement of the home.
 Contractors may call them hairline cracks, meaning that they are very thin looking.
-The majority of time they are considered cosmetic and can be covered over when repainting is done.
+The majority of the time they are considered cosmetic and can be covered over when repainting is done.

-Where do you often see these cracks?
+Where do you often see drywall cracks?

-Common causes of the cracks
+Common causes of drywall cracks

 - Movement of the structure:

 1. Wind loads from storms, creating stresses on walls and ceilings

 2. Settling of the home or soil movement